albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

 I chose to represent `outgoingEdges` and `incomingEdges` as lists, but these might as well be sets (e.g. hash sets or tree sets) or other structures.
 The choice depends on a number of factors (e.g. whether we need to guarantee uniqueness of each edge.)
 However, these consideration are beyond the scope of this article -- if you are looking for efficient in-memory graph databases, you might want to consider products such as [Memgraph](https://memgraph.com/) or [Neo4j embedded](https://neo4j.com/docs/java-reference/current/java-embedded/).
 For this example I decided to keep things simple and use plain array lists.

-Also, note that each node has an `id` field.
+Also, each node has an `id` field.
 Unsurprisingly, the primary function of this field is to guarantee uniqueness of each node.

 Next, we'll define the `Graph` class which exposes methods for creating nodes and edges: